rubberduck-vba/.github/profile/about.md

 >
 > The “Rubberduck” and “rubberduck-vba” trademarks have been used for many years in association with the Rubberduck project and the software tools derived from it.
 > Any reference to these trademarks on this site constitutes an assertion of rights by
-> <em>Rubberduck VBA Software Solutions Inc.</em>, without prejudice to any legitimate rights that third parties may hold in other contexts or jurisdictions.
+> <em>9562-7303 Québec inc.</em>, without prejudice to any legitimate rights that third parties may hold in other contexts or jurisdictions.
 > No tolerance, waiver, or implied authorization is granted by the use or mention of these trademarks.
 > This position does not, in itself, preclude good‑faith coexistence arrangements where they are compatible with protecting the rights asserted.